sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Once the private/public key pair is created, you will want to publish your public key on the Internet to a keyserver, so that people who wish to communicate with you can search for you and find your keys.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Once the private/public key pair is created, you will want to publish your public key on the Internet to a keyserver, so that people who wish to communicate with you can search for you and find your keys.
 You can publish your public key at [https://pgp.mit.edu/.](https://pgp.mit.edu/.)
 This is like making sure you are listed in the yellow pages of the PGP community.
 Depending on how tied this key is to your personal identity, you may choose instead to share it directly with people you wish to correspond with, as opposed to sharing it publicly.</span>
 		       </div>
 		     </div>